leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 ## 5. Keepalives

 All the ICE agents MUST follow the procedures defined in section 11 of [RFC8445] for sending keepalives.
 The keepalives MUST be sent regardless of whether the data stream is currently inactive, sendonly, recvonly, or sendrecv, and regardless of the presence or value of the bandwidth attribute.
-An agent can determine that its peer supports ICE by the presence of a=candidate attributes for each media session.
+An agent can determine that its peer supports ICE by the presence of "a=candidate" attributes for each media session.

 ## 6. SIP Considerations